Mountain Skills Courses

 Each non-residential course costs £135 per person for the two days training and assessment.

-It includes training and assessment over two days (minimum of 12 hours) with a qualified NNAS Tutor.
+It includes training and assessment over two days (minimum of 12 hours) with a qualified NNAS Tutor and experienced guide.
 There is a certificate on successfully passing the award.

 The courses are run in the North York Moors National Park around the iconic Roseberry Topping.
 There is a very brief indoor session both days but we are mainly out on the hills learning the practical tools and skills in the real environment.